Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will export all workspaces in your org.
 ```

-- The Operations are options that will mutate or change your splits/segments/workspaces/environments.
+- The Operations will mutate or change your feature flags/segments/workspaces/environments.
 More options will be added over time.

 ```
 1. Copy Segment Definitions
    - This allows for copying the keys of one segment to another segment.
 Users can choose from available lists of workspaces, environments, and segments to copy.

-2. Copy Split Definitions
+2. Copy Feature Flag Definitions
-   - This allows for copying the definitions of one split to another split.
-Users can choose from available lists of workspaces, environments, and splits to copy.
+   - This allows for copying the definitions of one feature flag to another.
+Users can choose from available lists of workspaces, environments, and feature flags to copy.

 3. Delete Groups
    - This will forcefully delete the group in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!